| ![]() | 49° |

-She always has a positive attitude and a passion for doing a great job, and a heart to serve students, she MAKES A DIFFERENCE for everyone she comes in contact with everyday.
+Ms. Phillips always has a positive attitude and a passion for doing a great job, and she MAKES A DIFFERENCE for everyone he comes in contact with everyday.

 As part of the requirements of “Get the Lead Out of School Drinking Water Act” (RSMo 160.077) the Odessa R-VII School District is taking the necessary steps to ensure safe drinking water for everyone within the buildings.
 District personnel identified drinking water outlets throughout the district and utilized the services of Axiom Service Professionals to conduct testing of each outlet.
 Those results, once received back from the lab, will be made available to the public on the school website.